borisdiakur/memoize-fs/README.md

 var memoize = require('memoize-fs')({ cachePath: require('path').join(__dirname, '../../cache' });
 ```

-The `cacheId` option which you can specify during momoization of a function resolves to the name of a subfolder created inside the root cache folder.
+The `cacheId` option which you can specify during memoization of a function resolves to the name of a subfolder created inside the root cache folder.
 Cached function calls will be cached inside that folder:

 ```javascript